Showrooming: 13 Reasons Brick and Mortar Retail Stores Are Susceptible

 Showrooming to brick and mortar retailers is akin to stealing.

-Whether customers do it in the privacy of a deserted aisle, in front of your best employee or in the parking lot walking back to their car, showrooming is causing a lot of retail executives a lot of worry.
+Whether customers do it in the privacy of a deserted aisle, in front of your best employee or in the parking lot walking back to their car, showrooming is causing a lot of executives a lot of worry.

-Customers walking into your store no longer are “just looking,” they’re taking your hard-earned retail reputation, using all the beautiful displays, premium products and employees to cancel out any suspicions they have before they buy online.
+Customers walking into your store no longer are “just looking,” they’re taking your hard-earned reputation, using all the beautiful displays, premium products and employees to cancel out any suspicions they have before they buy online.

 To shoppers, it's smart shopping.